 Children are made aware of the relevance of ICT in our society today.
 They are taught to see it as a tool for communicating, finding and presenting information and for controlling and understanding their environment.

-Pupils are given the opportunity to use a variety of software and make use of the internet.
-Computing skills are used in all subjects across the curriculum.
-There are Interactive Whiteboards in all classes and a class set of i-pads per class.
+Pupils are given the opportunity to use a variety of software and apps, and make use of the internet.
+Computing skills are used in all subjects.
+There are Interactive Whiteboards in all classes and a class set of iPads per class which are used to support learning across the curriculum.